DevSecNinja/terraform-azurerm-compute/readme.md

 ## 🔧 Usage

 To use this module, you will need to have an Azure account and access to the Azure CLI with Terraform installed.
+I heavily rely on the [terraform-azurerm-caf-enterprise-scale](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) and the [terraform-azurerm-lz-vending](https://github.com/Azure/terraform-azurerm-lz-vending) modules, hence some of the references to e.g. the management & connectivity subscriptions.

 > **_NOTE:_** I always suggest to use the `ref` argument to select a specific version.